Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Small integers

-TODO: Descriptions of opcodes that push the numbers 0-32 to the stack.
+Opcodes 0x00 to 0x20 (0 to 32 in decimal) encode “small integers”.
+When such opcode is executed, a corresponding integer value is pushed to the data stack.

 ### Pushdata